CCampJr/CRIkit/README.md

 The CRIKit package offers utility methods for pre-processing coherent Raman spectral data.
 Currently, this package contains a few key componenets:
 * Phase retrieval via the Kramers-Kronig relation
-* Asymmetric least square baseline detrending (Python-only, temporarily)
+* Asymmetric least square baseline detrending
+* Asymmetric reweighted penalized least squares

 These represent but a small fraction of our developed software.
 For more information, see the contact info below.